tgvaughan/FORTH.jl/README.md

 beyond this: I want to be able to, with a couple of exceptions, be compatible with the description of forth contained in the second edition of Leo Brodie's book "Starting Forth".)
 I'm fairly happy with my progress so far.
-Of the 131 required F83 words, only 26 remain unimplemented.
+Of the 131 required F83 words, only 22 remain unimplemented.
 These words fall into three categories: those I intend to implement in the near future, those I may possibly implement at some point, and those that I do not intend to ever implement for reasons of obsolescence or incompatibility with the design of the VM.

 ### F83 Words to be implemented soon

-    PAD ABORT" CMOVE> VOCABULARY DEFINITIONS FORTH
+    PAD ABORT"

-User-defined vocabularies aren't in there yet but this should be easy to solve.
-`PAD`, `ABORT` and `CMOVE>` are simple oversights.
+The words `PAD` is a simple oversite. `ABORT"` will also be implemented soon.

 ### F83 Words that may be implemented someday